Borknagar: History

 In late December 2007, the band signed a three-album deal with the Norwegian label Indie Recordings.
-In March 2008, Asgeir posted an announcement from Øystein on UltimateMetal forums stating that Erik Tiwaz and Jens F. Ryland had again become official members of the band, and that the band were aiming for a January 2009 release.
-In May 2008, Øystein released another statement announcing Asgeir's departure as the band's drummer, due to "evolving differences in musical ideas and visions [...]
+In March 2008, Asgeir posted an announcement from Brun on UltimateMetal forums, stating that Erik Tiwaz and Jens F. Ryland had rejoined the band, and they were aiming for a January 2009 release.
+In May 2008, Brun released another statement, announcing drummer Asgeir's departure due to "evolving differences in musical ideas and visions [...]
 The split happens in friendly manner and with mutual respect for the decision that he has made.
 He will remain a good friend of the band."
-A new drummer, the American David Kinkade, who had worked with Arsis and Malevolent Creation joined the band.
+American drummer David Kinkade, who had worked with Arsis and Malevolent Creation, joined the band.

-In April 2009, the band announced that their upcoming album is titled Universal.
-The album, scheduled for a September release was postponed to a February 2010 release.
+In April 2009, the band announced their upcoming album Universal.
+The album, scheduled for a September release, was postponed to a February 2010 release.

-In early June 2010, Jan Erik Tiwaz left the bass guitarist position of Borknagar due to "general disagreements", and ICS Vortex replaced him and Vintersorg on the upcoming tour.
+In early June 2010, bassist Tiwaz left Borknagar due to "general disagreements", and ICS Vortex replaced him and Vintersorg on the upcoming tour.

 Also in June 2010, the band announced their first tour of South America, with ICS Vortex on vocals.
-On 25 August 2010, the band announced that they were forced to cancel the South American tour due to reasons beyond their control.
+On 25 August 2010, the band cancelled the South American tour due to reasons beyond their control.

-In January 2011, the deal with Indie Recordings were terminated and on 28 March 2011 Borknagar signed a new worldwide 3 album deal with Century Media Records.
+In January 2011, the deal with Indie Recordings ended, and on 28 March 2011, Borknagar signed a three-album deal with Century Media Records.

-On 22 April 2011, the band officially announced the return of ICS Vortex on both bass and vocals.
+On 22 April 2011, the band officially announced the return of ICS Vortex on bass and vocals.

 Drummer Dave Kinkade announced on his official Facebook page on 25 October 2011 that he had "mutually parted ways with Borknagar" and that he'll "be focusing 100% on Soulfly now".

-On 22 February 2012, it was announced on the Norwegian website Artisan that the new drummer for the band would be Baard Kolstad.
+On 22 February 2012, it was announced on Norwegian website Artisan that the new drummer for the band would be Baard Kolstad.